-Watsons East Triangle Wild Forest - Unit Management Plan
+Watson's East Triangle Wild Forest - Unit Management Plan

 The Watson's East Triangle Wild Forest Unit is located on the western edge of the Adirondack Forest Preserve in the towns of Croghan, Diana, and Watson in Lewis County and the town of Webb in Herkimer County.
 The Unit consists of 13,229 acres of State Forest Preserve lands, and is bounded on the west by the Adirondack Park Blue Line, on the east by the Five Ponds and Pepperbox Wilderness Areas, on the north by the Aldrich Pond Wild Forest and on the south by the Beaver River.

-The Department has determined that it is appropriate for the Buck Pond Road to remain open for motor vehicle use, but only for those persons having a valid CP-3 permit.
-The current campsite will be made universally accessible to better facilitate use by users with disabilities, particularly during the hunting season.
+The 2010 UMP had proposed to close the Buck Pond Road to motor vehicles.
+This amendment proposed to leave the road open for motor vehicle use, but only for those persons having a valid CP-3 permit.
+The existing campsite at the end of the road was proposed to be made universally accessible to better accommodate people with disabilities, particularly during the hunting season.